 Surprisingly, if you have depression or anxiety you may also have to turn over mental health records!
 If you’ve had prior injuries, the insurance company may refuse to settle your claim without seeing your prior medical records.

 While this may seem upsetting, insurance companies are entitled to inspect relevant records.
-They are not entitled to medical information that cannot possibility relate to your claim.
-In the context of a lawsuit, a set of rules called discovery rules become applicable, entitling the insurance company to ask you to formally produce a few direct items.
+They are not entitled to medical information that cannot possibly relate to your claim.
+In the context of a lawsuit, a set of rules called discovery rules to become applicable, entitling the insurance company to ask you to formally produce a few direct items.

 Contact Portner & Shure, P.A. today for a free consultation.